matthewslouismarie/lmp/README.md

 ### Updating assets before build

 You can configure LMP to update your Wad before build as well as to update your sprites.
-See [https://github.com/pwitvoet/wadmaker](WadMaker and SpriteMaker) for their respective documentation.
+See [WadMaker and SpriteMaker](https://github.com/pwitvoet/wadmaker) for their respective documentation.

     "spriteMaker": {
         // …